-This trail runs for 30 miles or 48 kilometers which follows Barton Creek all up to the Lady Bird Johnson Wildflower Center.
+This trail runs for 30 miles or 48 kilometers, following Barton Creek all up to the Lady Bird Johnson Wildflower Center.

 24. Visit the Blanton Museum of Art

 Check out the permanent collection at Blanton Museum of Art during your visit.
-Over 19.000 artworks are permanently displayed here, ranging from modern and contemporary art, European art, and Latin American art, among others.
+Over 19.000 artworks are permanently displayed here, ranging from modern and contemporary art, European art, and Latin American art.